 Photography for me is about bringing the beauty of nature into your home or office

-Photographer and physicist R. John Anderson has journeyed the world over in an effort to capture the natural beauty of God’s creation.
-Having traveled to many countries and nearly all continents, in a span of over 30 years, he has seen the amazing artistry that can be found in all types of locations from the glacial fjords of polar Greenland to the wild Serengeti plains in Tanzania to the rich rain forests of Costa Rica.
-Nature’s greatest natural beauty often lies in the harshest deserts, remotest wilderness and sub-zero ice covered regions.
+Photographer R. John Anderson has journeyed the world over to capture the natural beauty of God’s creation.
+Having traveled to many countries and continents in a span of over thirty years, he has seen the amazing artistry that can be found in all types of locations, from the glacial fjords of polar Greenland to the wild Serengeti plains in Tanzania to the rich rain forests of Costa Rica.
+Nature’s greatest natural beauty often lies in the harshest deserts, remotest wilderness, and sub-zero ice-covered regions.

 - Landscape Photography

 - Nikon & Zeiss lenses

 - Gitzo tripods/RRS ballheads